 At KTS we encourage students to use games, songs and repetitive chants as well as traditional written forms to help memorise the facts.
-We have developed a number of resources that can guide parents in how to support their children in this respect.
+Here are some ideas on how to improve basic fact recall:

 Your child will also be doing regular work on learning the basic facts as part of their classroom mathematics programme so talk to them and/or their teacher about how they are learning at school too.